facet/gatekeeper/README.md

 1. In auto route binding mode, resulting in complete CRUD JSON web service out of the box.
 2. As a standalone library in custom piecemeal integrations (no auto route binding).

+**This module is currently in beta.
+See the TODO section for details on missing functionality**

 ## Examples